- Vitamins & Supplements

 Do inform your child’s doctor if your child has a heart problem, blood disorder, liver impairment, kidney malfunction, any chronic illness, or history of any prolonged antibiotic course.
 The doctor must also be aware if your child has ever had any previous episode of allergy.
 All this information will guide the doctor in planning your child’s overall treatment.

-Uses of Netazox Oral Suspension in Children
+Uses of Netazox Oral Suspension in children

-- Treatment of Worm infections
+- Worm infections

-Side effects of Netazox Oral Suspension in Children
+Side effects of Netazox Oral Suspension in children

 Netazox Oral Suspension does not pose serious side effects and is well-tolerated by children.
 In case the side effects do occur, they’re likely to subside once the body adapts to the medicine.
 Consult your child’s doctor if these side effects persist or bother your child.
 The most common side effects include-